Required Equipment

 Uniforms

-Officially, our uniforms consist of a black karate gi worn with a white T-shirt, and although we encourage students to purchase them, we do not require uniforms.
-Neither do we sell uniforms or equipment in our school--practical martial art instruction for self-protection is our only product.
-Locally, we direct the student to Warrior Martial Arts Supply in Englewood, CO.
+Officially, our uniforms consist of a black karate gi (uniform) worn with a white T-shirt, and although we encourage students to purchase them, we do not require them.
+Neither do we sell uniforms or equipment in our school — practical martial art instruction for self-protection is our only product.
 That said, not everyone can afford to sign up for instruction and, at the same time, purchase a uniform, cup, shoes, et al. Indeed, some prefer to wait and see if they like the instruction offered before purchasing a uniform.
 That's fine with us.
 Students and guests are, therefore, welcome to train in sweats (shoes and groin protection are still required).

 Conclusion

-We have no affiliation with, and receive no compensation from, any of the above manufacturers or retailers.
+We have no affiliation with, nor receive any compensation from any equipment manufacturers or distributors.

 Our emphasis is on the practical.